 Meh.
 I mean, it’s really hard to tell and you may not even notice a difference to be honest.
-Does it sound ultra clean like Windex?
+Does it sound ultra-clean like Windex?
 Absolutely, but so do other amps that don’t utilize Asynchronous USB.

-With that said, clarity and detail here is nice and pristine.
+With that said, clarity and detail here are nice and pristine.
 This thing pulls out detail with relative ease, so sit back and chill the f out homie!

-When people talk about music they’ve heard all their life sounding somehow “different” this is what they’re talking about.
+When people talk about the music they’ve heard all their life sounding somehow “different” this is what they’re talking about.
 “The Light” sounded slightly different than I’m used to, which was a really neat experience!

 “Nag Champa (Afrodisiac for the World)” off of the same album, Like Water For Chocolate, sounded incredibly revealing as well.
 You can make out a lot more of what Common says in the intro before he starts rapping.
-At :25 you can clearly hear his ad lib “Ya’ll n***as come toward the stage”, as it pans from left to right.
+At 25 seconds in you can clearly hear his ad-lib “Ya’ll n***as come toward the stage”, as it pans from left to right.

-Steely Dan’s “Peg” off of their 1977 album Aja, displays an effortless, near perfect soundscape paired with my HD600.
+Steely Dan’s “Peg” off of their 1977 album Aja, displays an effortless, near-perfect soundscape paired with my HD600.
 It’s just a match made in heaven.
 High hats sound incredibly natural, and the track is rendered with a speed that surprises even me.

 The decay and instrument clarity on the opening “Black Cow” sounds equally as stunning and revealing.

-Overall, the CEntrance provides a picture perfect, clean backdrop to all of your music.
+Overall, the CEntrance provides a picture-perfect, clean backdrop to all of your music.
 This is a big reason why I have demoed 10+ albums with it.
 It just sounds right.